Key points for comparing types of lending

 With Moula, for example, a short-term cash flow loan can be approved within 24 hours.
 In this situation, the construction business would be able to get the funds needed to get the project moving quickly.
 The interest rates will vary based on the company’s profile.
 With a Moula loan with an interest rate of 0.61% per fortnight and a one-year term, for example, the interest payment would be $33,744 and fortnightly payments would be around $15,000 over the 12-month term.
 With Moula, there’s no penalty for paying off the loan early.
 So if the business is able to pay off the loan in nine months, the interest amount paid would be less.

 Although the interest rate on the bank term loan is lower, the approval time and collateral required are prohibitive.
 In order to take on the project, the business owner would need to get quick finance which will have a higher interest rate.
 The speed of approval is one of the big advantages of unsecured business loans.

 A retail business example

 Retail businesses tend to be cyclical, with highs and lows throughout the year.
-For example, a retail gift shop owner wants to get ready for its busiest time in November and December and needs $100,000 to purchase inventory in September which it will sell for $200,000 by the end of December.
-Although a bank loan would be cheaper, the approval process and collateral required is often prohibitive.
+For example, a retail gift shop owner wants to get ready for its busiest time in November and December and needs $100,000 to purchase inventory in August which it will sell for $200,000 by the end of December.
+Although a bank loan could have a lower interest rate, the approval process and collateral required is often prohibitive.
+With such a short term, many traditional lenders wouldn’t consider this type of loan.
+Many would charge fees and penalties if the loan was repaid early.
 In addition, many small-to-medium businesses often get rejected for business loans.
 According to a recent survey, 40% of SMEs have found it challenging to get the finance they need to grow.

 These hypothetical examples show that the interest rate is not the most important factor when helping clients get the right finance for their needs.
 As Moula Partner Jason Basseal from Loan Market noted: